vanvalenlab/deepcell-label/documentation/LABEL_FILE_FORMAT.md

 ### divisions.json

 Contains a list of division objects like `{"parent": 1, "daughters": [2, 3], "t": 1}` Each division has a parent cell `parent`, a list of daughter cells `daughters`, and the time of the division `t`.
-The time is the frame after the parent divides, or the first frame the daughters appear on When creating a division by adding a daughter, the
+Our convention for division times is the first time after the division finishes, or the first time the daughters appear on.
+When creating a new division by adding a daughter, `t` is set to the time where the daughter is selected.

 ### spots.csv